Published: 02nd October 2019

 OUT RIGHT: On October 2, Busking Kochi organised their next major busking event at Subhash Park

 He remembers that first experience as truly eye-opening.
 People would stare at them with their instruments as they passed by but many of them would stop and listen, collect a poem or even pay them for it.
 The idea of free poems and conversations caught on, in Sreeram's mind and in some parts of the city.
 He was on the lookout for more people who wanted to busk.
 In the process, he met a lot of people like him, Priya Varughese or Lady Lazarus being chief among them.
-He began working with the poet on several occasions and they performed at the Kottayam Flea Market for a much bigger crowd before going their separate ways.
+He began working with the poet on several occasions and they performed at the Kottayam Flea Market for a much bigger crowd before going on to pursue it separately.
 Sreeram and the group of artists called themselves Busking Kochi.

-On October 2, Busking Kochi organises their next major busking event at Subhash Park.
+On October 2, Busking Kochi organised their next major busking event at Subhash Park.
 And a lot more people were involved this time around.
 Sreeram says, "Busking helps people improve their art.
-People don't see how good they are unless they are put in a situation where they have no choice but to put their best forward.
-It's truly a creative experience.
+People don't see how good they are unless they are put in a situation where they have no choice but to put their best foot forward.
+It's truly a creative exercise.
 When you're talking to a person and typing something on a typewriter, you cannot delete it.
+A painter would need to finish their masterpieces in a matter of minutes.
 Basically, we are putting constraints on ourselves so we can push ourselves even further.
 For the artist it takes everything away but the art itself."